bqevin/jamii-platform/README.md

 1. Install NodeJS
 2. Install NPM
 3. Install MongoDB and start it up
-4. run `grunt serve` in the directory
+4. Run `grunt serve` in the directory